FoxIO-LLC/ja4/README.md

 An official JA4+ database of fingerprints, associated applications and recommended detection logic is in the process of being built.

+In the meantime, see [ja4plus-mapping.csv](https://github.com/FoxIO-LLC/ja4/blob/main/ja4plus-mapping.csv)

+Feel free to do a pull request with any JA4+ data you find.

 ## JA4+ Details

 JA4+ is a set of simple yet powerful network fingerprints for multiple protocols that are both human and machine readable, facilitating improved threat-hunting and security analysis.
 If you are unfamiliar with network fingerprinting, I encourage you to read my blogs releasing JA3 [here](https://medium.com/salesforce-engineering/tls-fingerprinting-with-ja3-and-ja3s-247362855967), JARM [here](https://medium.com/salesforce-engineering/easily-identify-malicious-servers-on-the-internet-with-jarm-e095edac525a), and this excellent blog by Fastly on the [State of TLS Fingerprinting](https://www.fastly.com/blog/the-state-of-tls-fingerprinting-whats-working-what-isnt-and-whats-next) which outlines the history of the aforementioned along with their problems.
 JA4+ brings dedicated support, keeping the methods up-to-date as the industry changes.